betterscientificsoftware/bssw.io/Site/Categories/Topics/WhatIsCseLegacyCode.md

 In legacy code, changes to the code base are required to be *evolutionary* rather than *revolutionary*.
 Eventually, however, even evolutionary code changes can become intractible.
-Typically, by the time legacy code faces this demise, typically after 20 or more years of use, the evolutionary approach has provided ample time for suitable alternatives to develop and become adopted.
+Typically, by the time legacy code faces this demise, often after 20 or more years of use, the evolutionary approach has provided ample time for suitable alternatives to develop and become adopted.

 A simple way to think about *legacy* code is that it is really, really old source code from a bygone era but which